 The toll on the on-air staff, also dealing with the stress of not hearing from loved ones, began to be evident, and so other broadcasters from the diaspora offered to do relief shifts.
 Giesel Francis and Peter Thomas took on shifts to help ease the workload, bringing new energy to the airwaves.
 The Station management agreed to continue the relay of announcers for as long as it took until proper communication with the island could be re-established.

 In the days that followed, the chaos and trauma of what had happened escalated as reports of armed and indiscriminate looting emerged.
 The ports and airports were not usable and food and water were running out.
 However, regional support from islands like Martinique, Guadeloupe, Antigua, Barbados, St. Lucia, Jamaica, and Trinidad and Tobago was quickly mobilized, while the diaspora jumped into action to secure relief supplies and get them into Dominica by any means necessary.

-TDN Radio provided a sounding board for callers, and aired some of the text and voice messages from people on island once Digicel and Flow resumed limited service.
+TDN Radio provided a sounding board for callers and aired some of the text and voice messages from people on the island once Digicel and Flow resumed limited service.
 TDN also followed regional media and relayed any relevant news, including the Prime Minister’s U.N address and government’s daily press briefings.

 The Road Ahead: